parsaz00/Haskle-Wordle-Clone/prolog/README.md

 By utilizing Prolog's pattern matching and backtracking capabiliteis, MedExpert provides an interactive experience that challenges users to think about their symptoms and receive potential diagnoses they can explore further.
 A unique advantage our our design is the fact that it offers transparency in decision-making, giving users not just results but the reasoning behind them.

-MedExpert is designe to engage users who are curious about healthcare and tech.
+MedExpert is designed to engage users who are curious about healthcare and tech.
 It showcases Prolog's logical depth in a practical setting, offering a user experience that is easy to use and powerful in what it offers.

 # Minimal Viable Project (MVP)

-We aimt ot create a functional diagnostic system that allows users to:
+We aim to create a functional diagnostic system that allows users to:
 + Input a list of symptoms through a user friendly GUI
 + Recieve a diagnosis (or multiple) based on the symptoms entered
 + Understand the logic behind each diagnosis through explanatory output